 Dan Rohde is an S.J.D.
 Candidate at Harvard Law School, where his research focuses on the legal history and design of money and capitalism, particularly the legal history of Canadian money and banks.
 His research also looks at the history of business organizations and employment.
 His dissertation is a legal the legal history of the Bank of Canada from 1934 to 1967, understanding its creation and growth as a constitutional development.

 Prior to enrolling at Harvard Law School, Dan practiced in labor and employment law at a leading union-side law firm in Toronto, Ontario, Canada, as well as at a legal clinic that specializes in cases with a systemic impact on those living in poverty throughout Ontario.
-He also worked briefly as an elementary school teacher in Brooklyn, NY.
+Originally from Syracuse, NY, he also worked briefly as an elementary school teacher in Brooklyn, NY.

 Dan has a B.A. from the New School University, an M.S. in Education from Brooklyn College, and a J.D. from the University of Toronto Faculty of Law.
 After law school, he clerked at the Ontario Court of Appeal for Associate Chief Justice Alexandra Hoy, Associate Chief Justice Dennis O’Connor and Justice Eileen Gillese.